DarrellBailey/Arke/README.md

     return new ArkeMessage("Hello Client, This Is A Response!");
 });
 ```
 The callback delegate recieves the message and connection just like other callbacks, except for a Request Response callback it also needs to return a `Task<ArkeMessage>`.
+The message is then returned to the sender as the response.

 Finally, we can even register Request Response callbacks against different channels for even more control.
 ```c#